open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/sdk.md

 ## SDK Builder

-The SDK builder provides a fluent interface to configure parts of the SDK.
+The SDK builder provides a convenient interface to configure parts of the SDK.
 However, it doesn't support all of the features that manual setup does.

 ```php